Our project offers the leading extension resource for specialty mushroom cultivation on small farms in the United States.

 The most common specialty mushrooms produced are Shiitake (Lentinula edodes) and Oyster (Pleuterous ostreatus).

 Demand for specialty mushrooms is rapidly rising, as consumers look to purchase more foods that are healthy, nutritious, and medicinal.
 There are methods to grow mushrooms outdoor systems on logs, stumps, and in beds, as well as indoor production techniques that can occur in a wide range of spaces on straw, sawdust, and other agricultural materials.

 For urban growers, mushrooms offer a high value niche crop that can be grown in small spaces.
 For rural growers, the farm woodlot can be better utilized and healthy forests maintained while procuring materials for production.

-Building a viable small farm enterprise requires two parts; the technical aspects of production and business planning.
+Building a viable mushroom enterprise requires learning two skills; technical production and business planning.
 We help you develop both to meet your goals for production through factsheets and articles, guidebooks, videos, and opportunities to connect with other growers, industry suppliers, and more.